ericdwhite/mirrored-debootstrap-install/README.md

 To run these scripts first set some local variables in your environment used to create and configure the guest.
 The default configuration comes from `config.bash`, but the key elements are set in the environment using the `guest.sh` script.
+This will also save the configured setting in guests/<hostname>.params.
+This parameter file can then be used to lauch a shell using:
+   ./guest.sh --shell -f guests/<hostname>.params

 To see the `guest.sh` usage: